A complete guide to the game across the country

-World champions in 2014, Germany and its football are enjoying their best period since the glory days of Beckenbauer and Müller in the 1970s.
+World champions in 2014, Germany and its football had been enjoying their best period since the glory days of the 1970s – until the complete disasters of the World Cup 2018 and Euro 2020.

-Attracting the highest attendances in Europe, Germany’s top-flight Bundesliga is the role model for others to follow.
+At domestic level, however, attracting the highest attendances in Europe, Germany’s top-flight Bundesliga remains the role model for others to follow.
 Affordable ticket prices, free city transport to stadiums on match days and family-friendly initiatives are all part of this winning formula.
 Beer flows copiously, quality Germany beer at that – fans are expected to behave, and are treated, like grown-ups.

 For all this revenue, no German club, not even record champions Bayern Munich, can spend beyond their budget.
-A Real Madrid or a Chelsea can buy any star they like – Bayern can’t, which makes their achievement in reaching two Champions League finals in 2012 and 2013 all the more remarkable.
+This is the sacred 50+1 rule, giving club members the casting vote in any decision.
+The German Football League (DFL) sets strict financial criteria for the 38 teams in the top two divisions.
+Real Madrid and Manchester City can buy Bale and Grealish.
+Bayern cannot, which makes their achievement in reaching four Champions League finals between 2010 and 2020 all the more remarkable.

-The two local rivals based in the country’s football heartland of the Ruhr – Borussia Dortmund and Schalke 04 from Gelsenkirchen – may have huge fan bases but truly top-drawer players only ever develop here, never arrive for big fees.
+The two local rivals based in the country’s football heartland of the Ruhr – Dortmund and Schalke 04 from Gelsenkirchen – may have huge fan bases but truly top-drawer players only develop here and rarely arrive for big fees.
+While Dortmund remain Bayern’s most consistent challengers, Schalke sank to the Zweite and had to curtail their long-term lucrative sponsorship with Russian energy giant Gazprom.
+On the plus side, their presence in the second tier kept crowd figures buoyant – fallen giants Köln and Hamburg both attracted close to 50,000 average home gates during the complete pre-pandemic season, 2018-19.

-The quality of Germany’s stadia, however, cannot be gainsaid, many having been completely modernised (or rebuilt) for the World Cup of 2006.
-The country is also current favourites to host Euro 2024.
+The quality of Germany’s stadia cannot be gainsaid, nor the universal practice of safe standing.
+Top arenas were modernised (or rebuilt) for the World Cup of 2006, with more improvements expected for Euro 2024.

 Some airports have rail terminals linked to Germany’s efficient and comfortable train network run by Deutsche Bahn.
 On-the-day inter-city ticket purchases can be expensive – many Germans hold discount Bahncards – but the DB website provides print-at-home tickets at advance discounts.